iJazer/UA-WebApi-StarterKit/UaRestClient/csharp/generated/docs/DefaultApi.md

 <a id="deletesubscriptions"></a>
 # **DeleteSubscriptions**
-> DeleteSubscriptionsResponseMessage DeleteSubscriptions (DeleteSubscriptionsRequestMessage? deleteSubscriptionsRequestMessage = null)
+> DeleteSubscriptionsResponse DeleteSubscriptions (DeleteSubscriptionsRequest? deleteSubscriptionsRequest = null)